What is a Ridge Augmentation?

 How is the Oral Surgery Accomplished?

 A ridge augmentation is accomplished by placing bone graft material into the tooth socket or adjacent jaw areas if the tooth was previously lost.
 It is often done immediately after the tooth is removed which avoids the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Monzingo may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
+Drs.
+Monzingo, Omar or may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.